er01pr/Ergonomically-Designed-Smart-Hospital-Bed-with-Attachable-Detachable-Stretchair/README.md

 <hr>

-The Sherry Joy De Leon was born in September 12, 1996 in Dagupan City, Pangasinan, Philippines.
+Sherry Joy De Leon was born in September 12, 1996 in Dagupan City, Pangasinan, Philippines.
 The co-author earned her BS Industrial Engineering degree at the Lyceum of the Philippines
 University – Cavite in 2019.The co-author had been assigned as a Quality Assurance Engineer at